Zhvanets: History

 In 1620, the Turks and Tatars invaded Podolia having destroyed the fortress.
 The following year, 40,000 troops led by a Ukrainian Hetman of Zaporozhian Cossacks Petro Konashevych-Sahaidachny joined Zhvanets and took part in the Khotyn War.
 In 1646, King Władysław IV Vasa granted Żwaniec Magdeburg rights.
 It was a private town.
+As a result of its border location, Zhvanets suffered during numerous battles fought over the area, but at the same time became an important point of international trade, which contributed to the establishment of a community of Armenian merchants in the town.